Homepage of Priv. Doz. Dr. Andreas Koch

 Some relevant examples (not to mention the obvious multi-object instruments such as ESO's FLAMES are listed here.

-- Over the years, I have been majorly involved in planning for the 4-metre Multi-Object Spectroscopic Telescope (4MOST) survey, and my group have largely contributed to setting the instrument's specification, with first publications being Caffau et al. (2013) and Hansen et al. (2016).
+- Over the years, I have been majorly involved in planning for the 4-metre Multi-Object Spectroscopic Telescope (4MOST) survey, and my group has largely contributed to setting the instrument's specification, with first publications being Caffau et al. (2013) and Hansen et al. (2015).

 - We are currently carrying out a spectroscopic survey with AAOMega to target unknown star clusters at low Galactic latitudes (see also these recent examples on FSR 1716, Gaia 1, and ESO452-Sc11.